Gothyoba/penguinia/README.md

 Despite being in such an early stage of development, Penguinia still lets you explore a 3 by 7 grid with 21 interesting fantasy locations and an 8-part main quest.
 It even has its own optional fictional language to learn!

-Note: This game requires python version 3.10 and above as well as the corresponding version of the library numpy.
+Note: This game requires python version 3.10 and above as well as numpy version 1.22.0 and above

 Have fun playing Penguinia!